Resources

 FACULTY

-Florian Jentsch, PhD 1997, U. of Central Florida; team performance, aviation psychology, human-robot interaction
+Florian Jentsch, PhD 1997, U. of Central Florida; team performance, aviation psychology, human-robot interaction.

-Valerie Sims, PhD 1996, UC Santa Barbara; applied cognitive
+Valerie Sims, PhD 1996, UC Santa Barbara; applied cognitive , memory, learning, human robot interaction.

 RETIRED EMERITUS PROFESSORS